 Awesome Music: "If you will not turn to the dark side, then perhaps she will!"
 Cue Luke going berserk, and the music going right along with him.

 Badass Decay: Boba Fett.
 Although strictly speaking he didn't do anything particularly badass in the previous movie, he at least looked cool and imposing.
-In this one, he's defeated fairly easily (by a blind man, no less) and in the Special Edition he does what might be seen as flirting with some strippers, which annoyed some fans greatly for ruining his mystique.
+In this one, he's defeated fairly easily (by a blind man, no less) and in the Special Edition he does what might be seen as flirting with some strippers, which annoyed some fans (and his original actor) greatly for ruining his mystique.

 Big Lipped Alligator Moment: The band sequence in the special edition, which was really just an extension of the original sequence that was trimmed down to just the part where Jabba threw Oola into the Rancor pen (30 seconds vs about 2 minutes).
 In the Making Of featurette that preceded the movie, Lucas admitted that he just thought it would be funny to have a random musical number in an otherwise serious movie.